AlexStory/renelle_docs/docs/modules/kernel.md

 #### type(item)

-Returns the builtin type of the item as a string.
+Returns the built-in type of the item as a string.

 #### example